Brookland (Washington, D.C.): Community diversity

+Development

-In November 2011, D.C. based real estate developer Abdo broke ground on a large mixed-use development spread over a previously underutilized 8.9-acre plot.
+In November 2011, D.C. based real estate developer Abdo broke ground on a large mixed-use development.
 The project, known as Monroe Street Market, was fully completed in 2014.
-Despite the word "BROOKLAND" prominently painted on the main building, the entire complex lies within neighboring Edgewood.
-This area includes 27 artists' studios on an "Arts Walk," a Barnes & Noble (CUA's bookstore), a Potbelly Sandwich Works, a Chipotle Mexican Grill, a Starbucks, and local chain Busboys and Poets.
+This area includes 27 artists' studios on an "Arts Walk,". and commercial businesses and restaurants.
 While there are new projects slated for 2017/2018, at least part of the community believes the area is being overly developed, which has led to a few court battles with developers.
-A nearly-full-block parcel on Monroe Street between 9th and 10th Streets, the site of Colonel Brooks' Tavern until 2012, remains vacant at this time because of conflicts between neighbors and developers over the height of the planned mixed-use complex, meant to include over 200 apartments.
+A nearly-full-block parcel on Monroe Street between 9th and 10th Streets remains vacant at this time because of conflicts between neighbors and developers over the height of the planned mixed-use complex, meant to include over 200 apartments.